 Here’s the proportion of sunflower seeds to prepare for different size pots:

-- ¼ cup of seed (1 ounce) covers 25 square inches of pot surface space or a pot that is about 3 ¼ inches wide by 8 inches long.
+- 2 tablespoons of seed (15 grams) covers 25 square inches of pot surface space or a pot that is about 3 ¼ inches wide by 8 inches long.

-- 2 to 3 cups of seed (8 to 12 ounces) for 200 square inches of pot surface or garden bed surface space
+- 1/2 cup of seed (2 ounces) for 200 square inches of pot surface or garden bed surface space

 What kind of soil should you plant sunflower sprouts in?